FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Time spent as an FP&A analyst

-Most FP&A analysts spend one to three years on the job before being promoted.
+Most FP&A analysts spend one to three years in the role before being promoted.

-Before graduating to the senior analyst level, these analysts will typically have experience as FP&A analysts and other finance or accounting experience.
+A senior analyst will typically have extensive experience as an FP&A analyst and in other finance or accounting roles.

-While an FP&A analyst may calculate certain metrics or KPIs, an FP&A senior analyst will know and be able to communicate the information’s meaningfulness.
+You’ll have to start thinking in more depth about what the data is saying and the decisions it will inform.
+While an FP&A analyst may calculate certain metrics or KPIs, an FP&A senior analyst will know and be able to communicate the importance and implications of the information.

 Responsibilities may include:

-• Help guide junior FP&A analysts and review financial models for accuracy and completeness.
+• Helping to guide junior FP&A analysts and reviewing financial models for accuracy and completeness

-• Complete sensitivity analysis on the impact of revenue, cost, and profits, considering macroeconomic variables such as the US Fed Rate increase.
+• Completing sensitivity analysis on the impact of revenue, cost, and profits, considering macroeconomic variables such as the U.S. federal funds rate

-• Build a scenario analysis given the strategic and tactical business decisions being evaluated.
+• Building scenario analyses of the strategic and tactical business decisions being evaluated

 FP&A Senior Analyst Salary and Salary Range